Mia St. John Adopts Kristoff St. John’s Beloved Dogs

 Mia’s followers immediately chimed in with their relief at the fact that the dogs have a new place to call home after their horrible loss.

-One wrote, “This makes me so happy so glad u took them! #Dogsarethebesttherapyever #Mansbestfriend.”
+“This makes me so happy so glad u took them! #Dogsarethebesttherapyever #Mansbestfriend,” one wrote.

 “Look at those beautiful smiles,” replied another.